Updated: Nov 22, 2022

 1. The Bus Company Or Owner

-Owners of the bus are responsible for keeping their vehicles and inspecting them for potential issues.
+Bus owners are responsible for keeping their vehicles and inspecting them for potential issues.
 Doing so would avoid injuries to the driver, staff, and other passengers.
 This applies to all sorts of buses, including school buses, tourist buses, and city buses.